Technical Writing

 UX-Focused Technical Writing

 Technical documentation is increasingly designed with a strong emphasis on user experience (UX).
-This highlights the importance of creating content that's not just informative, but also easy and enjoyable to navigate, as 46% of users will leave a webpage if the message is unclear.
+This highlights the importance of creating content that's not just informative, but also easy and enjoyable to navigate, as sers often leave pages in 10–20 seconds unless the value is clear.

 Technical writers are adopting principles from UX design, such as user feedback loops and usability testing, to meet users' needs more effectively.